-- be a direct cost of the project - meet the equipment and service performance standards specified in Appendix B, where applicable.
+- be a direct cost of the project - meet the equipment and service performance standards specified in Appendix A, where applicable.

-Eligible expenditure items are:
+Eligible expenditure items include:

-- an energy audit of your site or part of your site - costs related to feasibility studies

-- purchase or hire of equipment to measure, monitor and record energy use - purchase of equipment to replace existing equipment, where the new equipment is higher efficiency and costs to decommission, remove and dispose of the old equipment - purchase of equipment or components to help an existing system run more efficiently - design, and reasonable installation costs of eligible equipment - commissioning or tuning of equipment installed or modified as part of the project, and any related equipment that is affected by the project - building permits or approval costs to install equipment, where required.
+- an energy audit of your site or part of your site - costs related to feasibility studies - purchase or hire of equipment to measure, monitor and record energy use - purchase of equipment to replace existing equipment, where the new equipment is higher efficiency, and costs to decommission, remove and dispose of the old equipment item - purchase of equipment or components to help an existing system run more efficiently - design, and reasonable installation costs of eligible equipment - commissioning or tuning of equipment installed or modified as part of the project, and any related equipment that is affected by the project - building permits or approval costs to install equipment, where required - financial auditing of project expenditure.